 Captured wild horses that did not fit age criteria were extensively documented.
 In addition to photographic records and DNA samples were taken and logged of each wild horse slated for return.
 Mares were given a temporary fertility control vaccine to slow population growth.

-Wild Horse Education and Return to Freedom filed for, and were granted, status to Intervene of behalf of the plan to release and manage wild horses on the range. https://wildhorseeducation.org/2015/04/02/breaking-legal-status-granted-to-wild-horse-conservation-groups-to-fight-county/
+Wild Horse Education (brief authored in-house team) filed for, and were granted, status to Intervene of behalf of the plan to release and manage wild horses on the range. http://wildhorseeducation.org/2015/04/02/breaking-legal-status-granted-to-wild-horse-conservation-groups-to-fight-county/

 Post Release “Fight” Update